omar5mohamed/ieee/week3/readme.md

 ## report #1709881
 this report is ato the attacker can sign in on any acoount with changing in response value parameter from false to true

+## report #128085
+this vulnerability make anyone have in his account to 2fa to access any account have also 2fa
+1. by creating a request for otp
+2. intercept it
+3. add to the req log in header to the request
+4. add valid otp code to the header from attacker account